The name of the

 Since the beginning,

-the ensemble has performed in various halls in Bogota, as well as in
+the ensemble has performed in various different venues in Colombia,

-ensemble won the Concert Cycle competition of the Secretary of Culture,
+July 2008 the ensemble won the Concert Cycle competition of the Secretary

-which is coordinated by the Bogota Philharmonic Orchestra.
-In 2011 the
+of Culture, which is coordinated by the Bogota Philharmonic Orchestra.

-group published its first CD Io vo Cantar with Italian music
+published its first CD Io vo Cantar with Italian music of

 to record this type of repertory.
 This production received great reviews

-2015 after a concert tour in Colombia, the group came up with the recording
+in June 2015 after a concert tour in Colombia, the group came up with

 the recording of their second CD Que dulce violencia, which